rdooley2/SIEM-Lab/README.md

 <br />
 <br />
 <br />
 Thanks for reading this far!
-I enjoyed learning all about everything Microsoft Azure has to offer, and I hope you did, too!<br/><br />
+I enjoyed learning all about everything Microsoft Azure has to offer, and I hope you did too!<br/><br />